em3ndez/tiny-web-server/README.md

 # TinyWeb

 A tiny web and socket server that depends only on JDK 21+ classes and are in a single source file: `Tiny.java`.
 Just a fun pair-programmed project, really.
-Use for small web/medium applications - perhaps not on the public web.
+Imperfectly pair programmed with AIs.
+It is for use for to make small web/medium applications - perhaps not on the public web.

 ## License